-If you have set up a printer as described in Chapter 3, then selecting Print will produce a print out of whichever caption is on the screen.
+If you have set up a printer as described in the section "Controlling the system", then selecting Print will produce a print out of whichever caption is on the screen.
 If you select Print without a suitable printer on-line, you will hear a beep and see an error message to that effect.
 A serial printer can be used after an appropriate operating system call in Help.
 The printer itself can be configured before the Domesday Discs are booted up or via a machine code printer driver called from System within Help).

-Hint: No Photograph Print Facility
+Hint: No photograph print facility